 Professional Advising & Academic Support

-- Each member of the initial cohort – which is to be comprised of approximately 30 participants – will be paired with a Yale graduate student based on their areas of academic and professional interest.
+- Each member of the cohort – typically comprised of approximately 30 participants – will be paired with a Yale graduate student based on their areas of academic and professional interest.
 Advisors will provide academic guidance, technical and behavioral interview preparation, career strategy advice, resume and cover letter review, access to their professional networks, and graduate & professional school counseling to all A.L.E.
 Scholars.

-- Stipends of $5,000 will be awarded to 20 selected freshmen intending to pursue unpaid summer internships with non-profits, NGOs and public sector entities, as well as study abroad programs and research.
-The remaining 10 spots will be allotted to freshmen pursuing compensated, private sector opportunities, who will receive intensive advising, interview preparation and professional development from upperclassmen and graduate students working in their field of interest.
+- Stipends of $2,000 will be awarded to a number of freshmen intending to pursue unpaid summer internships with non-profits, NGOs and public sector entities, as well as study abroad programs and research.
+This funding eases the financial burden that so often prevents low-income students from pursuing their areas of professional interest.